cyberphone/doc/payments/review-secure-payment-confirmation.md

 possible alternatives.

 ## SPC: Business Proposal Disguised as a Standardization Effort
-Why do I say that?
+Why is that?
 The participant list in https://www.w3.org/2021/07/26-wpwg-spc-minutes only shows names of people representing organizations that depend on tying ("lock-in") merchants to their own unique checkout solutions or payment networks.
 There are no representatives for *merchants*, *consumers*, or *banks*,